Escape to Witch Mountain (1975 film): Home media

+Franchise

-Sequels and remakes
+Sequels

 Escape to Witch Mountain (1975) is the first film in the franchise of the Witch Mountain films.
 The second and sequel film, Return from Witch Mountain, saw the return of Ike Eisenmann as Tony and Kim Richards as Tia.
 In September 1978, Return from Witch Mountain was released to theaters on a double feature with Escape to Witch Mountain (1975).

 In 1982, Beyond Witch Mountain was produced as a television film and broadcast on CBS through Walt Disney and serves as the third and final film in the series.

+Remake

 In 1995, Escape to Witch Mountain was produced as a television film, with a different cast and several details changed or omitted, and released as part of The Wonderful World of Disney.

+Reboot

 A reworked Disney live-action feature film Race to Witch Mountain, with a new telling and directed by Andy Fickman, was theatrically released in March 2009.

-Soundtrack

-The score for the film was a limited edition CD release by the Intrada label in 2016.